NEJEtherington/key-value-store-api/README.md

 # Key Value Database API

 Golang API using the [gin](https://gin-gonic.com/) framework.
+This is based on the `net/http` package, which uses an individual goroutine to serves each request.

-Creates an empty in memory key-value database, using a Mutex to ensure that only one goroutine can access the database at a time to prevent data races and inconsistencieswhen multiple threads or processes are trying to read or write the same key simultaneously.
+Creates an empty in memory key-value database, using a mutex to ensure that only one goroutine can access the database at a time to prevent data races and inconsistencies when multiple threads or processes are trying to read or write the same key simultaneously.

 Explicitly sets the `GOMAXPROCS` environment variable to ensure that the maximum number of threads are available for the parallel execution of requests.
 This is for the purpose of clarity as by default `GOMAXPROCS` is equal to the number of CPUs.

 ## Running the API
 Start the server with:

+`go get`
 `go run cmd/main.go`

 The API runs on port 8080.